-Thus the optimal estimator is expected to exhibits minimal Mean Squared Error.
+Thus the optimal estimator is expected to exhibit minimal Mean Squared Error(MSE).

 In homogeneous scene, this is reflected in the expectation of minimal bias and variance (hence maximal ENL).

 Over heterogeneous scene, where the underlying signal is not known a priori,